Xamplez/Xamplez/README.md

     * Play2.1/Scala + ElasticSearch for backend
     * AngularJS for frontend

- * a **domain xamplez.io** : we would like to gather all Xamplez instances under this domain `xyz.xamplez.io`.
+ * a domain `xamplez.io` : we would like to gather all Xamplez instances under this domain `xyz.xamplez.io`.
 It's not mandatory but we think it would be cool ;)

 > Xamplez Core Server is licensed under classic Apache2 which provides the freedom we expect and will maintain the link between core projet and its forks.

 ### How to create a new instance of Xamplez.io

  1. Fork this github project
- 2. Fork the **Lord of the Gist** to create your Root Gist
+ 2. Fork the **Lord of the Gists** to create your Root Gist
- 3. Fork the **Lord of the Gist Conf** to create your Conf Gist & put Root Gist ID in it
+ 3. Fork the **Lord of the Conf Gists** to create your Conf Gist & put Root Gist ID in it
  4. Put Conf Gist ID in conf/application.conf
  5. Fork Root Gist and create a few snippets :
      * Put a short & relevant description of your code snippet: all words preceded by `#` will be indexed as tags